 The U.S. Fish and Wildlife Service (USFWS) has listed the Texas Hornshell (Popenaias popeii), a native freshwater mussel, as Endangered under the federal Endangered Species Act (ESA).

-More than 300 mussel species are known occur in the United States, making it one of the most biodiverse regions for freshwater mussels in the world.
+More than 300 mussel species are known to occur in the United States, making it one of the most biodiverse regions for freshwater mussels in the world.
 In particular, the southern United States is home to the bulk of the world’s diversity, including 54 species in Texas alone.
 Freshwater mussels are widely considered among the most imperiled faunal groups in the United States and nearly 75% have been designated as encountering some form of imperilment.
 In 1989, the Texas Hornshell was designated as a Candidate Species by the USFWS and in 2009, the species was listed as state-threatened by the Texas Parks and Wildlife Department.

 What makes the Texas Hornshell unique?